harishbalakrishnan3/Visual-Categorization/Sphinx/models/GCM/index.rst

 Generalized Context Model (GCM)
 ===============================

+Reference : [Noso86]_

 Module : :download:`gcm <../../../models/GCM/gcm.py>`

-The above module contains the necessary functions that helps in implementing the GCM.
+The above module contains the necessary functions that aid in implementing the GCM.
 The documentation for these functions is described below.

 .. automodule:: GCM.gcm